Becoming an International/US Postdoctoral Fellow

 Starting February 21, 2015, employers hiring postdoctoral fellows will be required to submit an Offer of Employment to a Foreign National Exempt from a Labour Market Impact Assessment and pay an online employer compliance fee of $230 to Immigration, Refugees and Citizenship Canada.
 This must be done before the work permit application is submitted (see the IRCC website for details).
 This will impact both new work permits and renewals.

-If you are have an appointment as an international postdoctoral fellow and are at the stage of applying for a work permit (or need to renew your work permit), please refer your SFU department to SFU's Guide to Submitting an Offer of Employment.
+If you are have an appointment as an international postdoctoral fellow and are at the stage of applying for a work permit (or need to renew your work permit), please refer to your SFU department to obtain the offer of employment number.

 Applying for a Work Permit